 Dune Brothers is serving clam cakes and chowder, fish and chips, oysters and more from its takeout window.

-Dune Brothers is located at 239 Dyer St., in Providence’s Innovation and Design District.
+Dune Brothers Seafood serves clam cakes and chowder and fish and chips at a new outdoor space called The Shack, located at 239 Dyer St., in Providence’s Innovation and Design District.
+The space also hosts events on weekends organized by Stay Silent PVD.
 The I-195 Redevelopment District Commission selected the business to operate a temporary food concession as part of an event venue and public space to bring more vibrancy to the area during construction.
 It’s a red shack on wheels run by New England chefs Jason Hegedus and Nicholas Gillespie.

 The chefs are from the area, but they started out doing popups together in Portland, Oregon.
 “I am from Cape Cod, he’s from South County [pointing at Hegedus],” says Gillespie.
 “We were both living out there and we started doing these popups because we were both homesick.”
-They introduced Portland to stuffed quahogs and smelts, and they knew they wanted to make the business full-time, but be back home.
+They introduced Portland to stuffed quahogs and smelts, and they knew they wanted to make their business full-time, but move back home.